-You can do this either by mail or electronically via the State of Minnesota website at mblsportal.sos.state.mn.us.
+You can do this either by mail or electronically via the [State of Minnesota website]mblsportal.sos.state.mn.us.
 Create an online account, select your chosen business structure, and follow the instructions.

-To register in-person or by mail, click here and select your business type in the left column to download the necessary forms.
+To register in-person or by mail, visit the Minnesota Secretary of State website and select your business type in the left column to download the necessary forms.

 The cost to file a new business depends on your business structure and ranges from $50.00 to $220.00.